How to Read Food Labels: Nutrition Facts, Serving Sizes, and Misleading Claims Explained

 This does not mean every packaged food is harmful, but it highlights an important principle: the more a food requires explanation, the more scrutiny it deserves.

-Building meals around whole, unprocessed foods naturally limits exposure to added sugars and refined ingredients while supporting nutrient density and metabolic health (3,8).
+Building meals around whole, minimally processed foods naturally reduces exposure to added sugars and refined ingredients while supporting nutrient density and metabolic health (3,8).

 Food Label Ingredients to Be Aware Of

-Many packaged foods contain ingredients that do not support long-term health.
-While not every additive is inherently harmful, frequent consumption of highly processed foods increases dietary stress and metabolic burden (4,6).
+Many packaged foods contain ingredients that do not support long-term metabolic or digestive health.
+While not every additive is inherently harmful in isolation, regular exposure to highly processed ingredients increases cumulative dietary stress, disrupts metabolic signaling, and places added burden on detoxification pathways (4,6).

 Misleading Food Label Claims to Watch For